fbn776/Assistant/README.md

 ## Usage

 The web application is hosted [here](https://assistant-ebon.vercel.app/).
 Once opened, you can type commands.
-Currently[^1] there are only a few commands supported.
+Currently [^date] there are only a few commands supported.

 Eg:
 ```